 Flavors in Mishti Doi

-Mishti Doi is generally not flavored, but some add cardamom to give it a nice flavor.
-Then again with fusions, you can have different types of fruit or spice-infused yogurt.
+Mishti Doi is generally not flavoured, but some add cardamom to give it a nice flavour.
+Then again with fusions, you can have different types of fruit or spice-infused yoghurt.
 The possibilities are endless.

 Mishti Doi in Instant Pot

 But, If you are living in a cold climate setting yoghurt is a difficult task.
 I have tried setting it in different ways.
 Like using a blanket, or setting it up in the oven.
 It does set but at times the yoghurt becomes slimy as it takes long hours to set.
 So my Instant Pot comes to the rescue.
 I have made this Mishti Doi in Instant Pot and it was set perfectly and within time.
 It was nice and thick with the perfect texture.

 I have also used Evaporated Milk tin, instead of reducing the milk to half on the stovetop.
 It helped me save around 40-60 minutes reducing milk.
 Of course, you can use normal milk and reduce it, but Evaporated milk is the same and hence I preferred that.